accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/10.4/index.md

 ---
-title: On each Web page, is the text still readable when the [character size](#character-size) is increased up to 200%, at least (except in particular cases)?
+title: On each web page, is the text still readable when the [font size](#font-size) is increased by at least 200% (excluding special cases)?
 ---